ryanj/origin-s2i-nodejs/nodejs.org/README.md

 This repository contains the source for building various versions of the Node.JS application as a reproducible Docker image using [source-to-image](https://github.com/openshift/source-to-image).

-Users can choose between RHEL and CentOS based builder images.
+CentOS based builder images with Nodejs binaries from nodejs.org.
 The resulting image can be run using [Docker](http://docker.io).

+If you are interested in using SCL-based nodejs binaries, try [sti-nodejs](https://github.com/openshift/sti-nodejs)

 Usage
 ---------------------